The waxy green leaves of Pothos can not efficiently provide air purifying benefits when they are troubled by brown spots from improper care.

 How to Identify Brown Spots on Pothos?

-Keep in mind that it might be perfectly natural for the lower leaves on your plant to turn pale yellow or brown before dropping off.
+Remember, it might be natural for old, lower leaves on your Pothos to turn pale yellow or brown before dropping off.

 |Reasons for Pothos Turning Brown||Symptoms|